On the group of A-P diffeomorphisms and its exponential map: Abstract

 \section{Abstract}

 We define the group of almost periodic diffeomorphisms on $\mathbb{R}^n$ and on an arbitrary Lie group.
-We then study the properties of its Riemannian and Lie group exponential map and provide applications to fluid equations.
+We then study the properties of its Riemannian and Lie group exponential maps and provide applications to fluid equations.
+In particular, we show that there exists a geodesic of a weak Riemannian metric on the group of almost periodic diffeomorphisms of the line that consists entirely of conjugate points.